Mat2703/todoAPP/README.md

 # ToDo List Application

 ## Introduction
 It's a simple todo app which user can add,delete,edit, complete tasks.
-It's not finished yet.

 ## Technologies
 List the technologies, languages, frameworks, and libraries used in the project.